 There are several factors that can cause the baby’s head to grow asymmetrically.

 Generally, these asymmetries are resolved in the first 6 weeks of life.
-However, what happens on many occasions is that the baby has preference to support the head on one side when it is on its back, which is on the side of the asymmetry, which is initially usually mild or very mild, then going to develop a true positional plagiocephaly to present more and more flattening of the side that supports.
+However, what happens on many occasions is that the baby has a preference to support the head on one side when it is on its back, which is on the side of the asymmetry, which is initially usually mild or very mild, then going to develop a true positional plagiocephaly to present more and more flattening of the side that supports.

 How do I know if my baby has plagiocephaly?

-Normally, we will notice that on the back of the baby’s head there is one side flatter than the other, usually the side that prefers to turn the head when lying face up.
-We can also notice one ear more out than the other, and the forehead on one side slightly more convex than the other.
+Normally, we will notice that on the back of the baby’s head, there is one side flatter than the other, usually the side that prefers to turn the head when lying face up.
+We can also notice one ear more out than the other and the forehead on one side slightly more convex than the other.